-Good Evening Duelers, This is the second of the positioning articles I wrote for CPG.
+Good evening Duelers, this is the second of the positioning articles I wrote for CPG.
 I had originally written too much into the article and it was because of Michel’s wisdom that we split this guide into two parts.
 This first section Positioning 102 originally encompassed a large portion of the Positioning 201 article and Michel let me know I was trying to get too advanced too quickly.
 After dividing up the article I saw that he was correct and Positioning 102 became a fantastic lead into the 200 level courses.
 I also think this is where the series really takes off.
 I think a lot of people read positioning 101 and went, “duh.”
-But I think that 101 is better in reflection than in the initial telling because you get to see how important those most basic of fundamentals actually are after your get through the whole series.
+But I think that 101 is better in reflection than in the initial telling because you get to see how important those most basic of fundamentals actually are after you get through the whole series.
 As always I hope that you enjoy the read.

 Positioning 102: Combat Maneuvers

 Welcome back wise pupil to the temple of enlightenment.
 I see that your desire for knowledge is not yet sated.
 Today you will need to be particularly attentive as the lessons presented to you are going to become more complex, require more foreknowledge, and be narrower in scope.
 Before we begin lets make sure we are on the same page by pulling up the reference sheet.